Background:

 Restrooms and Showers:

-The athrooms are located next to the dining area, and they were pretty clean and roomy.
+The bathrooms are located next to the dining area, and they were quite clean.
 L’Occitane soaps were provided which was nice.
 There are also two shower suites, and you can ask an attendant if you want to use one.

 The Verdict:

 Overall, the AMEX Centurion Lounge Los Angeles (LAX) offers a solid place to grab a meal before a flight.
 The food selection during my breakfast and lunch visit was pretty solid.
-But, the lounge itself is kind of depressing with low ceilings and no views.
-Additionally, the gnats around my seating area did not particularly add to a relaxing experience.
+I’ve grown to accept the fact that the lounge has no views, and the lounge is starting to be more favorable in my view, as there are also limited alternatives to visit with an AMEX Platinum Card at LAX.

 Have you been to the AMEX Centurion Lounge Los Angeles (LAX) before?
 How was your visit?
 Comment below!